Business Bank Account Charges in Ireland – a Comparison.

 Some banks will offer a period of fee free banking for new business customers.
 With BOI, AIB and Ulster this is for 2 years.
 For larger businesses there will be other charges for things such as making bulk charges by Direct Debit or bulk credits.

 As we mentioned earlier – N26 is worth looking at if you are a sole trader / freelancer or similar .
 They have no fees for business accounts – (but cash or cheques are not accepted.)
-For receiving payments in Non Euro currency – N26 can be easily linked with the borderless account from Transferwise.
+They have an EU banking licence and funds are covered by the German bank guarantee.

 Making or receiving payments in currencies other than Euros is another way that the banks make more money from business accounts.
 They might say there is no charge for non Euro transactions – but the banks will still make significant amounts of profit from the margin on the exchange rates they use.